comorment/containers/scripts/pgs/pgs_toolkit/README.md

 > **_NOTE:_**  The script may require other packages than Python builtins, such as ``pandas`` and ``pyyaml``.
 Install these by issuing ``pip install <package>`` in the current Python environment.
 There is also ``pip install -r requirements.txt``

+The output will be added to the ``output/PGS_synthetic_<method>/`` directories.

 #### ``run_pgs_w_QC.py``

-Run PGS using PLINK, PRSice2 and LDpred2 on tutorial data, which performs some basic QC steps on the data based on suggestions from this [tutorial](https://choishingwan.github.io/PRS-Tutorial/ldpred2/):
+Run PGS using PLINK, PRSice2 and LDpred2 on tutorial data provided in this manuscript, which performs some basic QC steps on the data based on suggestions from this [tutorial](https://choishingwan.github.io/PRS-Tutorial/ldpred2/).

+The main input files are:

+- summary statistics: ``/REF/examples/prsice2/Height.gwas.txt.gz``
+- phenotype data: ``/REF/examples/prsice2/EUR.height``
+- genotype data: ``/REF/examples/prsice2/EUR.bed/bim/fam``
+- covariates: ``/REF/examples/prsice2/EUR.cov``
+- eigenvectors: ``/REF/examples/prsice2/EUR.eigenvec``

+> **_NOTE:_**  Files from a full clone of https://github.com/comorment/ldpred2_ref with LDpred2 reference data is required and should be located in a directory
+``ldpred2_ref`` as defined in the ``config.yaml`` file.

+Running the script:

 ```
 python3 run_pgs_w_QC.py